AndrewMorelNJ/post-install-config/README.md

 </p>

 <p>
-Allow anyone to create tickets
+Allow anyone to create tickets by clicking on Admin Panel, Settings, User Settings.

-Admin Panel -> Settings -> User Settings (UNCHECK: unregistered users can create tickets)
+(UNCHECK: unregistered users can create tickets, as highlighted above)

-Registration Required: Require registration and login to create tickets
+Registration Required: Require registration and login to create tickets.
 </p>

 <p>